Bread and Puppet Theater: 2001 Halloween Parade

-Critics' comments
+Reception

 The Bread and Puppet bus on tour, parked in front of the Ant Hill Cooperative in Rochester, New York.

 Writers who praised Bread & Puppet include historian Howard Zinn, who cited its "magic, beauty, and power", and poet and NPR commentator Andrei Codrescu, who wrote: "The Bread & Puppet Theater has been so long a part of America's conscious struggle for our better selves, that it has become, paradoxically, a fixture of our subconscious."

 The theater's protestations of the Vietnam war and message of peace generally received positive television coverage, as noted in peace focused magazine WIN.
 Keith Lampe, in WIN, also positively comments on the theater's 1966 anti-war demonstration by commending Peter Schumann's "concern for movement", "sound", and "appearance".

-In a 2015 criticism of the theater's production The Seditious Conspiracy Theater Presents: A Monument to the Puerto Rican Political Prisoner Oscar Lopez Rivera, Gia Kourlas described the show as "patchy", at times "more cute than pointed", and seemingly "preaching to the converted" in an article for the New York Times.
+In a 2015 criticism of the theater's production The Seditious Conspiracy Theater Presents: A Monument to the Puerto Rican Political Prisoner Oscar Lopez Rivera, Gia Kourlas described the show as "patchy", at times "more cute than pointed", and seemingly "preaching to the converted" in an article for The New York Times.

+In 2023, Jon Kalish of VTDigger noted that the theater attracted some controversy over their ambivalent position on the 2022 Russian invasion of Ukraine.
+Founder Peter Schumann stated that the conflict was the result of American warmongering and opposed U.S., European Union, and NATO military aid to Ukraine.
+Schumann also accused the Western media of ignoring Ukraine's neo-Nazi presence, an accusation Holocaust historian Michael Berenbaum disputed.
+Several theater members questioned Schumann's response, with former member Ian Thal stating that Schulmann's "reflexive anti-Americanism overrules any sympathy he might have for the Ukrainians.
+It renders Schumann unwilling to criticize Putin’s government or geopolitical ambitions”.